Los Gatos, California: Public libraries

 The Los Gatos Public Library is operated by the Town of Los Gatos and is not part of the Santa Clara County Library system.
 The library is located at 100 Villa Ave, Los Gatos, CA in the town Civic Center.
 Any California resident with proper identification and verification of their mailing address may have borrowing privileges.

 Museums

 The New Museum (NUMU), formerly called Museums of Los Gatos, offers exhibitions and programs on Los Gatos and San Francisco Bay Area art and history.

+Media

+Since 1986, Los Gatos has been home to KCAT TV-15, a non-profit public access television station.

+Los Gatos has been served by numerous newspapers throughout its history, including the Los Gatos Mail-News, Los Gatos Times, and Los Gatos Observer.
+The Los Gatos Observer was an online source of news and information for Los Gatos, California, and surrounding areas of the South Bay.
+It was formed by local architect Alastair Dallas in May 2006 and published articles until late 2011.
+The Los Gatos Observer served the 30,000 residents of Los Gatos and approximately 30,000 more in neighboring Monte Sereno, Chemeketa Park, Aldercroft Heights, Redwood Estates, and other so-called "mountain communities."
+The Observer contained news articles, event calendars, police reports, sports coverage, obituaries and local photographs.
+Since 2021, Los Gatos has been served by Los Gatan, a print and digital newspaper.

 Outdoor recreational activities

 State Route 17 passes through Los Gatos.

 Lexington Reservoir is an artificial lake on Los Gatos Creek near Los Gatos.

 Los Gatos offers a variety of outdoor activities such as mountain biking, road cycling, trail running, kayaking, hiking.
 The Los Gatos Creek Trail is nearby and Vasona Lake Park is located in the center of the town.

 Sister cities

 Los Gatos has five official sister cities: